LeticiaVieirg/algorithms_data_structure/README.md

 *Unidade 1*
-- `Dynamic matrix:` Activities on dynamic allocation of matrices in the C language.
+- `Matrices:` Activities on dynamic allocation of matrices in the C language.

+- `Struct:`  Activities on  Struct in the  C language.

+- `Extra:`Contains solutions to questions from the recommended book, as well as problems from the classroom, as well as other exercises designed for personal study.

+- `Test:` Level test for the algorithms discipline.

 - `Pointers:` Activities related to pointers in C.

 - `Dynamic Allocation:` Activities related to dynamic memory allocation in the C language.